Meet our Trustees

 Clara Haskell Botstein (Chair)

-Clara is the Associate Vice President of the Bard Early Colleges, Bard College’s network of tuition-free early college programs.
-In that role, Clara oversees new school and program development and federal, state, and local policy and advocacy work.
-Clara has a background in advocacy and policy research and has worked for a number of nonprofit organizations and government agencies on a full-time and consultant basis, including United Neighborhood Houses of New York, the Civic Federation, the City of Chicago, and Newark Public Schools.
+Clara Haskell Botstein is the Associate Vice President of the Bard Early Colleges, Bard College’s network of tuition-free early college programs, which includes a campus in Washington, D.C.
+In that role, Clara is responsible for overseeing policy, public partnerships, and strategic initiatives.
+Clara has over a decade of experience in policy and advocacy work, with a focus on public education and youth development.
 Clara holds a Master of Public Policy degree from the University of California, Berkeley, and a Bachelor's degree in history from Princeton University.
+She lives in Petworth, Washington, D.C.

 Anne brings over fifteen years of experience in education and human development to the Two Rivers Board.
 She teaches master’s level courses in leadership and organizational change at The George Washington University, and has conducted extensive research on leadership coaching.
 She is an experienced leader, having served as the school principal of Girls Prep Lower East Side Elementary School, where she successfully led the expansion of the first all-girls public charter school in New York City.
 Anne holds a B.A. from Washington University in St. Louis, an Ed.M. in Educational Leadership from Bank Street College, and an Ed.D. in Human and Organizational Learning from The George Washington University.
 Anne lives in Potomac, MD with her husband Victor and children, Russell and Daniela.

-Eli is an Associate University Counsel for George Mason University.
-Eli also serves as an Assistant Attorney General for Virginia who is appointed to serve as counsel for George Mason.
-Eli assists members of the University community with legal issues related to student conduct, university life, technology, contracts, admissions, and other areas of the University.
+Eli is Associate University Counsel for George Mason University.
+Eli assists members of the University community with legal issues related to student conduct, university life, technology, contracts, admissions, privacy, and other areas of the University.
 Eli also represents Mason in litigation.

 Prior to joining Mason, Eli was an associate at Williams & Connolly where he represented companies and individuals in complex civil litigation.
 He handled a wide-range of litigation matters, with a focus on defending lawyers and law firms against legal malpractice claims.
 In addition to representing clients at Williams & Connolly, Eli also ran the firm's partnership with Dunbar High School.
 Through that program Eli and other associates taught a Street Law class and coached students participating in a city-wide mock trial competition.
 Eli was also the founder and co-chair of the firm's Environmental Sustainability Committee and the leader of its Generous Associates Campaign to raise funds for DC Legal Aid.